 Incompatible regulatory requirements in different countries persist.
 Sometimes regulations are different for non-substantive reasons - regulators share common goals and methods of regulation, but for historical or other reasons, regulations remain inconsistent.
 Sometimes regulations differ because regulators in different countries do not agree on important substantive issues, such as how to weigh scientific evidence or balance competing priorities.
 When differences are substantive, the differences can sometimes be ascribed to countries asserting legitimate national goals such as protecting health, safety or the environment at the levels that they consider appropriate.
-Other substantive differences, however, disrupt trade and serve no national policy goal, and legitimate objective, or otherwise operate as de facto protectionist measures.
+Other substantive differences, however, disrupt trade and serve no legitimate objective, or otherwise operate as de facto protectionist measures.
 Moreover, even when regulations themselves are aligned, different national requirements for conformity assessment, such as testing, certification, inspection, or accreditation, frequently impose their own costs and delays.

-Past and current informal regulatory barriers include (i) uncertainty about foreign regulations, which could force U.S. manufacturers to "make practical design, production, and commercial decisions without adequate information"; 20 (ii) uncertainty caused by excessive time to process appeals from regulatory decisions; 21 (iii) ineffective, inconsistent or overly lengthy enforcement efforts; 22 and (iv)
+Past and current informal regulatory barriers include (i) uncertainty about foreign regulations, which could force U.S. manufacturers to "make practical design, production, and commercial decisions without adequate information"; 18 (ii) uncertainty caused by excessive time to process appeals from regulatory decisions;19 (iii) ineffective, inconsistent or overly lengthy enforcement efforts;20 and (iv) reimbursable advances (loans) and direct subsidies for companies; 21 and (v) lack of regulatory transparency of foreign markets.